 Thinning hair, bald spots, and graying are all things senior men need to take into account when getting a haircut.
 Finding the right haircuts for seniors can make you feel like a million bucks.
 Learn the tips and tricks for finding the perfect haircut for you.

 Traditionally, most older men wear their hair short and lightly layered.
 The length of the hair can vary widely, from very short to slightly longer.
 One of the most important elements of a good haircut includes the neckline.
 Do you want a blocked or tapered hairline?

-- Blocked: A blocked hairline is squared.
+A blocked hairline is squared.
 This is a good cut for those with thin necks.
 However, if you have a thicker neck, this can add even more width to your overall look from the back.
 With hair still damp, place a dab of your preferred hair product on your fingers and run them through your hair, fashioning your hair into the style you want.
 If you want additional hold, blow dry and add a spritz of hair spray.

-- Tapered: A tapered cut has a more rounded look that outlines the shape of your neck.
-This is a good choice if your neck is wide, thick or you are heavyset.
+A tapered cut has a more rounded look that outlines the shape of your neck.
+This is a good choice if your neck is wide, thick, or you are heavyset.
 Also, if you like to wait a little longer between trims, the tapered cut tends to hold its shape better than a blocked cut.
 Some men like to use a straightener to help achieve a smoother look with this type of hair.

 On the other hand, if the area is very large, hiding it may not be an option.
 It might be easier to go extremely short with a buzz cut and just let the bald spot show.
 While you may feel a little self-conscious at first, most other people will hardly even notice.